Wisconsin health officials report 1,119 new COVID-19 cases, 6 new deaths

-The Wisconsin Department of Health Services reported an additional 1,119 COVID-19 cases and six new deaths Sunday.
+The Wisconsin Department of Health Services reported an additional 1,119 COVID-19 cases Sunday, the lowest daily total since September.

+There were six new deaths in the state, bringing the total to 5,691.

-Wisconsin has now seen a total of 532,971 confirmed COVID-19 cases and 5,691 deaths among those who have been infected, according to the health department's data.
+Wisconsin has now seen a total of 532,971 confirmed COVID-19 cases, according to the health department’s data.

 The additional cases reported Sunday were lower than the seven-day average for new cases of 1,596.
 The seven-day average has been dropping since Jan.
 11, when the average cases confirmed that week were 2,915.